scaleoutsean/solidfire-windows/README.md

 | 1   | NIC2 | 59  | 0      | 0    | F        | CPU1 Slot1 Port 2 | Mellanox ConnectX-4 Lx Ethernet Adapter |
 ```

 - NetApp HCI H410C with 6 cables and ESXi uses vSS (switch) and assigns ports as per below.
-With Windows Server we may configure them differently
+With Windows Server we may configure them differently so this is just for reference purposes

 ```
 | HCI Port | Mode   | Purpose                       |